BrainSuite/BrainSuiteBIDSAppSampleData/README.md

 # Example Dataset for the BrainSuite BIDS App #
-This repository contains a small subset of the publicly available [Amsterdam Open MRI Collection's Population Imaging of Psychology 2 (AOMIC-PIOP2)](https://openneuro.org/datasets/ds002790/versions/2.0.0) dataset available from [OpenNeuro](openneuro.org) and other files required to perform a demonstration of BrainSuite BIDS App's participant-level processing and the BrainSuite Dashboard quality control functionality.
-These files in this repository include:
+This repository contains a subset of data from four subjects from the [Amsterdam Open MRI Collection's Population Imaging of Psychology 2 (AOMIC-PIOP2)](https://openneuro.org/datasets/ds002790/versions/2.0.0) open-access dataset available from [OpenNeuro](openneuro.org), along with the files required to perform a demonstration of BrainSuite BIDS App's participant-level processing and BrainSuite Dashboard's quality control functionality.
+The files and directories in this repository include:

 * AOMIC-PIOP2 : a BIDS-compliant study directory containing data from 4 participants; modalities include T1-weighted (T1-w), diffusion MRI (dMRI), resting-state functional MRI (rs-fMRI).
 * aomic-piop2_preprocspec.json : a JSON file containing parameters for T1-weighted, dMRI, and rs-fMRI processing.